niranjankolpe/crop_prediction_project/README.md

 DB_PORT: <YOUR_DB_PORT>].
 Other operating systems may have a different procedure to store environment variables.

-Project Installation:
-Requires pre-installed Python 3.14.2
+### Dependencies Configuration
-1) Pull the remote repository to your local machine.
+1) Install Python 3.14.2.
+Then pull the remote repository to your local machine.
 2) Open a command prompt (cmd) in root folder and make a new python virtual environment using command "python -m venv venv".
 3) Use command "venv\Scripts\activate" to activate the virtual environment.
 Use the command "venv\Scripts\deactivate" to deactivate the virtual environment.
 4) Run "pip install -r requirements.txt" to install dependencies.

+### Nginx Server Configuration:
-5) Install nginx zip file from https://nginx.org/en/download.html.
-Extract the folder, place in root folder and name the nginx folder as "Server".
-In the Server -> conf -> nginx.conf file, modify the location-static and location-media paths with the absolute folder paths of the "static_root" and "media_root" folders present in project root folder.
-Ensure that the paths use the "/" and not "\".
+1) Install nginx zip file from https://nginx.org/en/download.html.
+2) Extract the folder, place in root folder and name the nginx folder as "Server".
+3) Replace the placeholder values in the nginx.conf.example file and rename to nginx.conf.
+4) Now, replace the Server -> conf -> nginx.conf file with the new file.
+5) Tip: Ensure that the paths use the "/" and not "\".
 Also ensure "/" at the end of the paths.
-Example: "C:/My Files/Crop Prediction/Django App/static_root/"
+Example: "C:/PATH/TO/Crop Prediction/Django App/static_root/"

-Requires pre-installed PostgreSQL:
+### PostgreSQL Configuration:
 1) Install PostgreSQL from https://www.postgresql.org/download/.
 2) In the init.sql.example file in root folder, replace placeholder values with your values.
 3) Run the sql queries in pgAdmin or alternative approches as available in PostgresSQL to create a user and database.
 Ensure the environment variables are set accordingly.

-Project Run:
+## Project Run:
 1) In the Django app folder, open cmd with virtual env, run "python manage.py makemigrations", "python manage.py migrate" and "python manage.py collectstatic" consecutively.
 Create a superuser (administrator) using the commands "python manage.py createsuperuser" and enter the prompted values of your choice.
 Now run "python manage.py runserver".
 These commands are only required for first time run.
 From next time onwards just run "python manage.py runserver".
 For any change in static files, run "python manage.py collectstatic".
 2) In the Server folder open a cmd with virtual environment and change path to the nginx folder (named as "Server").
 Run "start nginx" to start the server.
 3) Visit the url "127.0.0.1" to view the web app.